What is Omni-channel commerce?

 - 45% contributing to the inability to track customers who are in multiple channels

-What Omni-Channel Should Be
+What Omni-Channel Commerce Should Be?

 Today, it’s just a philosophy and far from reality.
 It is about being consistent, yet providing unique brand experience across multiple customer touchpoints.
 It should thread in local stores, marketplaces, web, mobile and social media as well.

-It is all about enabling customers to shop from wherever they are and their preferred channel, whereas the brand provides an experience unique to their choice of medium, but at the same time showing awareness of their individual presence in the customer lifecycle.
+Omni-Channel is all about enabling customers to shop from wherever they are and their preferred channel, whereas the brand provides an experience unique to their choice of medium, but at the same time showing awareness of their individual presence in the customer lifecycle.

 Let’s consider this customer lifecycle: